arpitjain099/phoenix/python/projects/phoenix_superset/README.md

 ```

 You can then visit `localhost:8089`, open the browser console and set the cookie as instructed in
-the output of `make init`.
+the output of `make init`: `document.cookie = "phiphi-user-email=admin@admin.com";` and refresh .
 You should then be able to see the superset welcome page.